SCI-COM-E 2025

 Program

-The current program can be soon below.
+The current program can be found below.
 However you can (and should!) still contribute to the program!

 We try to accommodate as many contributions as we can, so please send a short abstract (max 200 words) by e-mail.